How does it affect kids | Causes | How to change

 Children who were harshly raised are more likely to repeat harsh parenting when they become parents themselves.
 In this way, coercive discipline and behavior are passed from generation to generation14.

 Parents who use coercive parenting often believe that when their children misbehave, they are wilfully defiant.

 To these parents, defiance is part of the child’s character that does not change regardless of the situation.
 Therefore, even positive behavior can lead to angry reactions and coercion from such parents.
 Whenever the child’s behavior is unfamiliar, coercive parents automatically assume hostile intent and that the child is trying to annoy them on purpose15,16.

 Coercive parents tend to lack emotional regulation skills.
 Harsh discipline usually arises when the parents experience anger and they cannot self-regulate.
-This lack of ability to regulate one’s emotions also tends to be passed down through the generations17.
+This lack of ability to regulate one’s emotions also tends to be passed down through generations17.

 Harsh parents tend to be less agreeable.
-They are less empathetic and more antagonistic in thoughts, feelings and actions18.
+They are less empathetic and more antagonistic in thoughts, feelings, and actions18.

 Coercive parents also engage in fewer positive verbal interactions with their children19.